What can I expect if my doctor is participating in the Accountable Care Coalition of Tennessee?

 Your Medicare benefits stay the same whether you use a physician participating in the Accountable Care Coalition of Tennessee or not.
 That means there are no changes in cost or coverage.
 You are not being enrolled into a Medicare Advantage or Health Maintenance Organization (HMO) plan, and this does not change your Medicare Supplement coverage.
 You can still choose to see any doctor or go to any hospital that accepts Medicare.

 Your Primary Care Physician may continue to recommend that you see particular providers for your specific health needs, but it's always your choice of what doctors you use or hospitals you visit.

 Although your benefits stay the same, you may experience new rewards and enhancements to your care due to your physician’s participation in a Medicare Next Generation ACO Model.

 - Skilled Nursing Facility (SNF) 3-Day Rule Waiver: Under current Medicare law, Medicare only covers care in a skilled nursing facility if a patient has a prior three-day inpatient hospital stay.
 Medicare allows doctors who work with us to admit you to certain nursing homes any time you need skilled nursing care, even if you have not had a 3-day hospital stay.
-For a list of skilled nursing facility preferred providers, click here.
+List of skilled nursing facility preferred providers.

 - Home Visits After Hospital Stays: Medicare allows doctors who work with us to send nurses and other staff to your home up to nine times after you're discharged from a hospital.
-They will help you follow the discharge plan your doctor writes.
-This can help with the sometimes-challenging transition between the hospital and home.
-For a list of participating physicians, please click here.
+They will help you follow the discharge plan your doctor writes, and can help with the sometimes-challenging transition between the hospital and home.

 You can learn more about these initiatives by visiting the following web page: